 (c) At any special meeting of the shareholders, only such nominations or business shall be conducted or considered as shall have been properly brought before the meeting pursuant to the requirements set forth in this Section 1.3.
 The Secretary shall not accept, and shall consider ineffective, a demand by a shareholder to call a special meeting that does not comply with this Section 1.3.
-In the event the Chairman, the Chief Executive Officer, the Chief Financial Officer, or Secretary, or any two or more directors calls a special meeting of shareholders for the purpose of electing one or more directors to the Board of Directors, any shareholder may nominate a person or persons (as the case may be) for election to such position(s) as specified by the Corporation, if the shareholder's notice required by Article I, Section 1.11 (which shall also be required by this Section 1.3 as if Article I, Section 1.11 applies to a special meeting and any nomination of directors brought before a special meeting) shall be received by the Secretary at the principal executive offices of the Corporation not later than the close of business on the tenth (10th) day following the date on which (i) the Corporation's notice of the special meeting is delivered to shareholders or (ii) a disclosure (a "Public Announcement") in a press release reported by the Dow Jones News Service, Associated Press or comparable national news service or in a document publicly filed by the Corporation with the Securities and Exchange Commission (the "SEC") pursuant to Sections 13, 14 or 15(d) of the Securities Exchange Act of 1934, as amended and the rules and regulations promulgated thereunder (the "Exchange Act") is first made of the date of the special meeting and of the nominees proposed by the Board of Directors to be elected at such meeting, whichever first occurs.
-In no event shall the Public Announcement of an adjournment or postponement of a special meeting commence a new time period (or extend any time period) for the giving of a shareholder's no
+In the event the Chairman, the Chief Executive Officer, the Chief Financial Officer, or Secretary, or any two or more directors calls a special meeting of shareholders for the purpose of electing one or more directors to the Board of Directors, any shareholder 's notice required by Article I, Section 1.11 (which shall also be required by this Section 1.3 as if Article I, Section 1.11 (which shall also be required by this Section 1.3 as if Article I, Section 1.11 (which shall also be required by this Section 1.3 as if Article I, Section 1.11 applies to a special meeting and any nomination of directors brought before a special meeting) shall be received by the Secretary at the principal executive offices of the Corporation not later than the close of business on the tenth (10th) day following the date on which (i) the Corporation's notice of the special meeting is delivered to shareholders or (ii) a disclosure (a "Public Announcement") in a press release reported by the Dow Jones News Service, Associated Press or comparable national news service or in a document publicly filed by the Corporation with the Securities and Exchange Commission (the "SEC") pursuant to Sections 13, 14 or 15(d) of the Securities Exchange Act of 1934, as amended and the rules and regulations promulgated thereunder (the "Exchange Act") is first made of the special meeting and of the nominees proposed by the Board of Directors to be elected at such meeting, whichever first occurs.
+In no event shall the Public Announcement of an adjournment or postponement of a special meeting commence a new time period (or extend any time period) for the giving of a shareh